ual-cci/MSc-Coding-2/Week-2.md

 - How and why ofxMaxim uses pointers - a quick overview of the maxiSample object

-- Further examples - Image Processing, Fractals and 3D in OF

 # HOMEWORK : Porting a simple project from JavaScript to OF